ycpcs/cs320-spring2017/labs/lab06.md

 If you refresh your **CS320_Lab06** project, you should see the **test.db** directory.

+I **HIGHLY** encourage you to work on this lab as a team.
+It contains much functionality that you are going to want to use for your project.
+Please "explore" the entire application to discover how to initialize a database from CSV files, as well as how to create a "fake" database from the same CSV files from which you will initialize your SQL database.

-You may work individually or with your one of more members of your team.
-If you choose to work as a **team**, you **MUST** truly work on the lab in a collaborative fashion.
+If you do choose to work as a team, you **MUST** truly work on the lab in a collaborative fashion.
 You **MUST** also indicate with comments at the top of your submission which members of your team contributed to the solution, and the percentage contribution of each team member, including yourself.
 Make sure that the percentage contributions you assign add up to 100%.
 Each contributing team member must then submit the same solution to Marmoset, with the exception that each member individually assesses the relative effort of all contributing members.
 Your individual grade on the lab will be based on the quality of your team's solution, multiplied by your relative effort.

 **NOTE:** You will each be individually responsible for being able to construct SQL queries, to establish a connection between a Java program and a SQL database, and to write SQL queries embedded in Java code.
 This **WILL** come up on the exam.